StigNygaard/xIFr/README.md

 # xIFr Beta

 xIFr is a viewer for EXIF, IPTC and XMP metadata in jpg image files.
 It is currently "in beta", but mostly feature complete.
-Launch it from the browser's context menu.
+Launch it from the browser's right-click context menu.

 xIFr is a "cross-browser compatible" webextension.
 It works with Firefox 56+, Chrome 74+ and compatible browsers(*).
 But a _"deep search" functionality_ requires Firefox 63 (compatible) or newer.